 Want to buy Freeman: Guerilla Warfare?
 Click Here.

-Mount & Blade II: Bannerlord is the long-awaited sequel to Warband and is hotly anticipated by fans of the franchise.
-The Mount & Blade series is popular for its empire building mechanics and real-time combat and Bannerlord will improve and build upon these features further.
+Mount & Blade II: Bannerlord is the long-awaited sequel to Warband and has been well received by fans of the franchise since it release into Early Access earlier this year.
+The Mount & Blade series is popular for its empire building mechanics and real-time combat and Bannerlord improves and builds upon these features further by allowing players to create their very own medieval kingdom.
 In Bannerlord, players play as one single character in a vast sandbox world.
 From here, it is up to players to forge their own destiny, whether that be living life as a mercenary for hire, trying to become a vassal of a powerful lord or, if you so desire, forming your own kingdom by conquering land and building up your empire.
-Featuring more in-depth sieges, improved economic features, crafting and character management, Bannerlord is sure to be one of the best empire building games when it does finally release.
+Featuring more in-depth sieges, improved economic features, crafting and character management, Bannerlord is sure to be one of the best empire building games for a long time to come.